AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 >
 > how does UT play in to this? well, more reflection => harder for an attacker to reverse.
 Consider the parameters of an attacker having specific resources (e.g. a bunch of sha256 ASICs -- which is of a contiguous and homogeneous quality that past analysis has alluded to, tho it's abstracted via maths that presumes that); we can thwart most of those.
 But if we take an "optimistic" (for the attacker) look at an attacker with O(n) resources, then we're in worst-case-ville and I think UT might degrade to, *at worst*, the best lower-bound (i.e., best of all the worst-case situations) of other blockchains.
 Note to self: Need to write more on this to figure it out.

-\todo{how are confirmation times affected by the simplex?}
+\bigtodo{how are confirmation times affected by the simplex?}

 ### Recursive Reflection

-\todo{not sure if this should be included. if so then need to write out this section}
+\bigtodo{not sure if this should be included. if so then need to write out this section}

 Say chain B reflects both A and C. $A <-> B <-> C$.
 Proof of Reflection says A gets a benefit by proving that B reflects specific work from A. Does A get a security benefit by proving that C reflects B reflects A?